Quick guide to the Solihull Approach

 The Solihull Approach is included in the Early Intervention Foundation document.
 It is an example of good practice for NICE, is on the Commissioner’s Toolkit and was the first to be awarded the CANparent Quality Mark for both the face to face and online parenting course.

-The resources cover the complete child age range from conception to age 18 years.
+The resources cover the complete child age range seamlessly, from conception to age 19 years.
+There is also a training for those who work with adults.

 Early intervention offer in the early years